Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 1

     | **Power Attack**
     | Any time you dedicate at least 3 Stamina to an attack or weapon art, it gains +1 base damage.
 This bonus is increased to +2 if the attack is made with a heavy weapon or club-type weapon.
-If performing an attack or art with an area of effect or multiple attacks, you must spend an additional 1 taxed Stamina to make it a power attack.
+If performing an attack or art with an area of effect or multiple attacks, you must spend 1 additional taxed Stamina to make it a power attack.

   .. tab-item:: Rank 2